 Short description

-Websites running on an EC2 instance might become unreachable for multiple reasons.
-To resolve this issue, confirm that the configuration settings on your EC2 instance are correct.
-For example, if your instance isn't booting correctly or doesn't have the right DNS configurations, you can't connect to any website hosted on that instance.
+To resolve an unreachable website error, check that the configuration settings on your EC2 instance are correct.
+For example, if your instance doesn't have the right DNS configurations, then you can't connect to any website hosted on that instance.

 Resolution